 liver problems - upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Some medicines can make moxifloxacin much less effective when taken at the same time.
 If you take any of the following medicines, take your Avelox dose 4 hours before or 8 hours after you take the other medicine:

 vitamin or mineral supplements that contain aluminum, iron, magnesium, or zinc.

 Tell your doctor about all your other medicines, especially:

 heart rhythm medication;

 This list is not complete.
 Other drugs may interact with moxifloxacin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Avelox (moxifloxacin)